Boxcar Bertha: Production

 Scorsese makes a cameo in the film as one of Bertha's clients during the brothel montage.

 Barbara Hershey later called the film "a lot of fun even though it's terribly crippled by Roger Corman and the violence and sex.
 But between the actors and Marty Scorsese the director, we had a lot of fun.
 We really had characters down but one tends to not see all that, because you end up seeing all the blood and sex."

-Hershey controversially publicly announced they had filmed the movie's sex scenes "without having to fake anything."
+She controversially announced they had filmed the movie's sex scenes "without having to fake anything".

+Distribution

+A pictorial recreating sexually explicit scenes from the movie appeared in Playboy magazine in August 1972.